Manuchar Markoishvili

-Manuchar "Manu" Markoishvili (მანუჩარ მარკოიშვილი, born 17 November 1986) is a former Georgian professional basketball player.
+Manuchar "Manu" Markoishvili (მანუჩარ მარკოიშვილი, born 17 November 1986) is a former Georgian professional basketball player and coach who is currently an assistant coach for AS Monaco of the French LNB Élite and the EuroLeague.

 Early career

 Markoishvili as a young basketball player was very talented, and he turned into a professional basketball player in Georgia before he graduated from high school.
 He played for Basco Batumi in the 2001–02 season.
 In Basco, he distinguished himself, even though he was the youngest player of the team.

 Professional career

 Markoishvili was scouted and recruited by the Italian League club Benetton Treviso in 2002.
 He would even play in the EuroLeague at the young age of 15 years old, being the youngest player to participate in the event at the time.
 In 2004, he was loaned to Mitteldeutscher of the German League for the season, and with them he won the FIBA Europe Cup.

 In 2004, he moved to the Slovenian club Olimpija Ljubljana.
 He entered the 2007 NBA draft, but he went undrafted.
 In 2007, he was transferred to the Ukrainian League club BC Kyiv.
 From 2009 to 2013, he played with Pallacanestro Cantù of the Italian League.

 On 29 January 2013 Markoishvili signed with the Turkish team Galatasaray, for the rest of the 2013–14 season.

 On 11 July 2014 Markoishvili signed a two-year contract with the Russian team CSKA Moscow.
 In his first season with the team, CSKA Moscow won the 2014–15 VTB United League season, after eliminating Khimki, with a 3–0 series sweep in the league's playoff finals.
 On 24 July 2015 he parted ways with CSKA.

 On 20 August 2015 he signed with the Turkish club Darüşşafaka, of the BSL.

 On 26 August 2017 he signed with the Italian club Pallacanestro Reggiana, of the LBA.

 On 17 September 2019 he announced his retirement at the age of 32.